Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Salicaceae >>> Salix gooddingii

 Salix gooddingii

-Note the fine serations along the leaf margins.
-At lower right is an outline drawing of the Mourning Cloak butterfly.
+Note the fine serrations along the leaf margins.
+At lower right is an outline sketch of the Mourning Cloak butterfly.

 Downy fluff bursts from the fruit capsules upon maturity.
 There are many, long, fine hairs attached to each seed that will aid in their dispersal by the wind.